nawabahmadreshi/documentation/pages/third-party-integrations/referral-saasquatch.md

 ## Including the widget

 Once you've built the widget and loaded the content, all of the background tracking for the referral program is complete.
-Next, to include the referral program you can load the request inside the webView in your View Controller.
+To include the referral program you can load the request inside the webView in your View Controller:

 {% if page.ios %}
 {% highlight objc %}